The Velvet: Songs

 Other compositions of the extended play include the Daniel "Obi" Klein and Charli Taft-assisted "Cool Hot Sweet Love", the 90's R&B flavored "Light Me Up" and "First Time".
 "Light Me Up" marked the first production from songwriter and producer Deez to the group, who would later participate more frequently in many of the quintet's releases, while "First Time" was written and produced solely by S.M.'s longtime songwriter and producer Kenzie.
-Initially a 1989 song by S.M.
-Entertainment founder Lee Soo-man, "Rose Scent Breeze" was covered by member Wendy, Seulgi and Joy and included as the last song for the extended play.
+Initially a 1989 song by SM Entertainment founder Lee Soo-man, "Rose Scent Breeze" was covered by member Wendy, Seulgi and Joy and included as the last song for the extended play.

 Promotion

 Red Velvet held a special broadcast through Naver's V app on March 15, showing their new hairstyles for the first time as they talked about their preparations for their 'comeback'.
-After the announcement of their album's delay, the group appeared on the March 16 broadcast of 'Good Morning FM' to talk about the album and the title track, "7월7일 (One of These Nights)".
+After the announcement of their album's delay, the group appeared on the March 16 broadcast of Good Morning FM to talk about the album "One of These Nights".
 The group also held another special broadcast on the V app hours before the album's release.
 Red Velvet started their promotions on music shows through M!
-Countdown where they performed both the title track and a shortened version of "Cool Hot Sweet Love".
+Countdown where they performed both the lead single and a shortened version of "Cool Hot Sweet Love".
 Red Velvet won their first music show trophy for the song on March 22 on The Show.

 Reception

-Billboard writer Tamar Herman praised the title track as "the group's most expressive vocal performances to date" and "no less captivating" than their previous single "Dumb Dumb".
-The Star's Chester Chin praised the album's "languorous build-up", adding that One of These Nights' "indie sensibilities" is an "assured step in the right direction" for the girl group.
+Billboard writer Tamar Herman praised the lead single as "the group's most expressive vocal performances to date" and "no less captivating" than their previous single "Dumb Dumb".
+The Star's Chester Chin praised the album's "languorous build-up", adding that One of These Nights "indie sensibilities" is an "assured step in the right direction" for the girl group.
 A mixed review from writer Jeong Min-jae found the extended play to be "lukewarm" and "particularly shabby" compared to their previous release, citing "Cool Hot Sweet Love" and "Rose Scent Breeze" as the stand-out tracks nonetheless.
 In a separated top 25 Red Velvet songs by Billboard, "Light Me Up" was included at number 17 as the song "displays how effortlessly the group can slip into, and conquer, velvety R&B".